 I specialize in making it easy for horses to understand what is expected of them.
 I help horses become safe and willing partners for all levels of rider, both in the arena and on the trail.
 I have focused on top quality colt starting for two decades.
 I will ride english or western, and am confident in my ability to prepare a young horse for any discipline.
-All horses in full training will be taken on some trails here at the ranch.

 After I have spent some time with a horse, he or she will understand my clearly expressed expectations.
 I will then need to share my methods with the person intending to ride the horse in the future, so that the horse receives consistent cues, and doesn't become confused.
 Owners are encouraged to take at least one lesson per week, which is included in the cost of monthly training, to allow for consistent success for both horse and rider.
 I will work directly with each horse and rider to ensure that clear communication is established, and that both horse and rider will continue to perform safely and consistently even when they are no longer here in training.

 It is of primary importance to gain the horse’s trust so that the animal can learn from its handler.
 Once trust is established, my focus is on explaining cues to the horse in a way that he can understand what is being asked of him, and perform without resistance.
 After the horse trusts us and understands what we are asking of him, we can refine our cues to develop his physique, so that he can be sound and useful throughout his life.